-Countries across the globe have implemented partial or complete lockdowns, in some cases closing all but essential businesses and services.
+Countries across the globe implemented partial or complete lockdowns, in some cases closing all but essential businesses and services.
 It has changed the very nature of how businesses and individuals work, travel, communicate and socialise, buy and sell goods and educate children.

 Small businesses have had to adapt rapidly to comply with the restrictions, keep employees safe and respond to new ways of doing business.